This post provides many fun and interesting things to do in Las Vegas in March.

 8. Visit America's First Permanent Punk Rock Museum

-Newly opened in 2023 is The Punk Rock Museum, what some are calling a "Love Letter to Punk".
+Just opened a year ago, the Punk Rock Museum is what some are calling a "Love Letter to Punk".

 This 12,000-foot museum celebrates the music that first appeared 45 years ago, bringing with it not just a new sound, but fashion and pop culture.